mockoon/mockoon/CONTRIBUTING.md

 - `npm run test:commons`
 - `npm run test:commons-server`
-- `npm run test:libs`
+- `npm run test:libs` (includes `commons` and `commons-server`)
 - `npm run test:serverless`
 - `npm run test:cli`

+To run the desktop application tests, first you need to package the application for your platform.
+Run one of the following commands:

+- `package:desktop:test:win`
+- `package:desktop:test:mac`
+- `package:desktop:test:linux`

+This will create a packaged version of the desktop application (without installer) in the `./packages/desktop/packages/{win-unpacked|mac|linux-unpacked}` folder.

+You can then run the tests with one of the following commands:

+- `test:desktop:win`
+- `test:desktop:mac`
+- `test:desktop:linux`

+You can also run a single test file with the following commands (from the monorepo root level):

-- `npm run test:desktop` or `npm run test:desktop -- -- --spec "filename.spec.ts"` from the monorepo root level to run one test file.
+- `npm run test:desktop:{win|mac|linux} -- -- --spec "filename.spec.ts"`
-- `npm run test:desktop:packaged:win`
-- `npm run test:desktop:packaged:mac`
-- `npm run test:desktop:packaged:linux`

 All tests will also be run on each commit or pull request in the CI environment.
+You can perfectly rely on the CI to check if your changes are breaking the tests or not.

+> ℹ️ Note: Since update v7.0.0 where dependencies were update (especially Webdriverio and Electron 29), running the desktop test against an unpackaged version of the application using the `node_modules` binary (e.g. `node_modules/.bin/electron app=dist/app.js`) is not working anymore.

 ## Open a pull request